Platform

 78% of American Indian/Alaskan Native (AIAN) individuals have migrated from Native culture hubs, leading to fragmented communities & increasing elder isolation.

-Utilizing resources from the National Resource Center on Native American Aging (NRCNAA), our team envisioned a "what if?" social media system leveraging AI, VR, & LiDAR to enable AIAN communities to connect, share experiences, & nurture communities rooted in their cultures.
+Utilizing resources from the National Resource Center on Native American Aging (NRCNAA), our team leveraged AI, VR, & LiDAR to enable AIAN communities to connect, share experiences, & build communities rooted in their cultures.

 As Product Lead, I: